 The Double Ring

 During the second World War, when men left their partners, the practice of a double ring wedding ceremony became popular, particularly in the United States.
 In this ceremony, the couple both receive wedding rings, where in earlier times only the bride would receive a ring.
 These days, most couples have double ring ceremonies and men’s engagement rings have soared in popularity.
-You can take a look at classy engagement rings in Melbourne CBD online if you want to get one for you and your partner too.

 Personal Symbolism of Engagement Rings